CLASSIFIED DOSSIER: EYES ONLY

 Phase 1: Foundation & Vision (Months 0-6) - "Casing the Joint"

 The initial phase is dedicated to establishing the strategic, organisational, and data-related groundwork essential for the entire transformation.
-Rushing this phase is a common cause of failure; a strong foundation is paramount.
+Rushing this phase is a common cause of failure; a strong foundation is paramount to preventing subsequent structural collapse.

 Objectives: To secure executive sponsorship, define the strategic vision and business case for transformation, assess the current state of digital maturity, and establish a robust data governance model.